 On busy weeknights, a box (or bag!) of store bought fresh gnocchi is a perfect shortcut to a hearty, delicious meal the whole family will love.
 Find your new favorite recipe with this delicious collection of our best gnocchi ideas!

-Gnocchi is our weeknight secret weapon: It cooks in minutes, and it's a perfect blank canvas for everything from veggies to protein to a jar of marinara sauce.
+Gnocchi is our weeknight secret weapon: It cooks in minutes, and it's a perfect blank canvas for everything from veggies to protein to a jar of marinara sauce (or a scoop of leftover mushroom parmesan sauce!)
 Keep reading for a few of our favorite ways to dress up this cozy Italian dumpling!

 What kind of gnocchi should I use?